greenerservices/greenerservices.github.io/app/principles/3-measure-the-impact-of-the-service-and-teams.md

 <div class="govuk-inset-text app-wcag-callout">
   <p class="govuk-body">If you are not yet able to accurately measure you service's emissions, make a start with what you can do and the data you are able to access.
 This could include tools to help with estimating impacts, using proxy measures, or following the approach of best practice examples and case studies.</p>
   <p class="govuk-body">NB: A cross-government working group is looking at standardised methodologies for calculating the lifeycle emissions of cloud and end-user devices.
-This principle will be updated based on their outputs.</p>
+This principle will be updated in due course based on their outputs.</p>
 </div>

 ## Actions